thanhhiep206/Book-store/README.md

 - ADMIN_EMAIL, ADMIN_PASSWORD: the email and password used to log into the admin panel using

-Now you can run "npm run start:dev" in the terminal and the application should work.
+Now you can run "npm run start" in the terminal and the application should work.

 ## Technology